Notice of privacy practices

 What are your rights?

-You have certain rights with respect to your protected health information including:
+You have certain rights with respect to your PHI including:

-- Request to Restrict Information: You have the right to ask us to restrict how we use or disclose your information for treatment, payment or health care operations.
+You have the right to ask us to restrict how we use or disclose your information for treatment, payment, or health care operations.
 You also have the right to ask us to restrict information we may give to persons involved in your care.
 While we may honor your request for restrictions, we are not required to agree to these restrictions.

-- Special Instructions Regarding Information: You have the right to submit special instructions to us regarding how we send plan information to you that contains protected health information.
+You have the right to submit a request for Confidential Communication to us in writing regarding how we send plan information to you that contains protected health information.
 For example, you may request that we send your information by a specific means (for example, U.S. mail only) or to a specified address.
-We will accommodate reasonable requests by you as explained above.
-We may require that you make your request in writing.
+Methods of requesting confidential communications are:

-- Compiled in reasonable anticipation of, or for use in a civil criminal or administrative action or proceeding; and
+- Compiled in reasonable anticipation of, or for use in a civil criminal or administrative action or proceeding

 - For treatment, payment, and health care operations purposes